Kognise

 Music!

 When I’m not programming, flying, or slacking off, I’m probably doing something music-related.
-I’ve been playing classical, jazz, and contemporary music on cello for almost 12 years.
+I’ve been playing classical, jazz, folk, Balkan, and contemporary music on cello for almost 14 years.
 I compose music for acoustic instruments and create electronic bleep bloop sounds in a variety of styles using Ableton, REAPER, Pd, and Max.
 Perhaps I’ll release an album eventually.

 The large portion of my time awake is spent listening to music.
-In fact, I’m probably listening to some music right now!
-My taste is very multifaceted, but I primarily listen to upbeat songs.
-I also used to play Beat Saber badly and loved it, although I haven’t had that much time recently.
+My taste is very multifaceted, but I primarily listen to upbeat music, across EDM, hyperpop, hip hop, orchestral, chamber, rock, pop, K-pop, J-pop, and more.

 Here are my favorite albums of all time, in no particular order: